bocharovas/deb-releases/README.md

 - **`txt2ascii866_1.0-1.deb`**: A tool for converting text to ASCII with CP866 encoding.
 This tool processes input as a sequence of 16-bit little-endian words.
 Each word contains two characters, with the first stored in the lower byte.
 Intended for systems or encodings using CP866 character representation.

+- **`txt2ascii866_1.0-2.deb`**: A tool for converting text to ASCII with CP866 encoding.
+This tool processes input as a sequence of 16-bit little-endian words.
+Each word contains two characters, with the first stored in the lower byte.
+Intended for systems or encodings using CP866 character representation.
+New in version 1.0-2: Added support for the Celsius degree symbol (°).
 Feel free to explore the releases and install the packages that suit your needs.

 ## Installation